Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** I'm feeling a bit down, but not that much as some days before.
 Because of that it wasn't the superproductive day I always like to have, but it was still good.
 Feeling ok.

+### Day 67: June 30, 2020 (Debugging)

+**Today's Progress**: Trying to find where my code breaks during the test when submitted.
+No success yet.
+Tomorrow I'll check for coalitions on the 3 polynomial hashing functions I'm using.

+**Thoughts:** Feeling ok.
+It was a hard, very hard day to start, but I find a way to make it better.
+I use the circumstances on my favor.